Welcome – About Dr. Charles Parker

 Join me on our mission here at CBJ to discuss global solutions that arise from provocative new technologies, new diagnostic and treatment options, and new preventative measures for those who suffer in the darkness.
 I value your partnership on this journey.
 Together we can make a difference.

-If you’re interested in a complimentary, well-organized summary of my many ADHD audio and video tutorials go to http://corepsych.com/details
+If you’re interested in a complimentary, well-organized summary with PDF links to my many ADHD audio and video tutorials you can download that helpful list here: http://corepsych.com/details